 This will effect the bass response of the monitor.
 And finally, if you're a power user, you'll notice that the vertical fins on the heat sink are now horizontal as well.
 This will reduce the cooling capabilities presented by the flow of air in the room across the natural temperature gradient.

 So if you're serious about mixing or even attentive pleasure listening, then yes, you need to orient your monitors in the intended vertical positions.
+Laying your studio monitors sideways messes up the stereo image.

 Good luck with your new setup plan,